-A. To rename the "GCSU Excellence in Teaching" award to the "Excellence in Teaching and Learning" award and to designate one of the three annual recipients of the award as winner of the "Distinguished Achievement in Teaching and Learning," the latter being named as GCSU's nominee for the BOR Teaching Excellence award.
+A. To designate one of the three annual recipients of the teaching excellence award as winner of the "Distinguished Achievement in Teaching" award, the latter being named as GCSU's nominee for the BOR Teaching Excellence award.

 There is a mismatch between the BOR criteria for teaching excellence awards and our institution's criteria for the Distinguished Professor award, which makes it difficult for us to send strong portfolios on to Atlanta.
 To date none of our faculty nominees have ever successfully won a BOR award in the teaching excellence category.
 Currently GCSU's Distinguished Professor is automatically the institution's nominee for the BOR awards.
 The chart below succinctly sums up the differences between various awards offered at the local and state-wide levels.